xetys/gitlab-charts/README.md

 ## GitLab Helm Charts

-This repo is a collection of GitLab Helm charts
+This repo is a collection of GitLab Helm charts.
 The repo automatically publishes to our chart repo, [charts.gitlab.io](https://charts.gitlab.io) via GitLab Pages.

 To use the charts, the Helm tool must be installed and initialized.
 The best